revisitors/glitcher/README.md

 `glitchClamp(buffer[, maxColors])`
 ---

 A randomizing color clamper.
-Randomizes a palate limited to `maxColors` (default 256).
+Randomizes a palette limited to `maxColors` (default 256).

+`ghostColors(buffer[, maxColors])`
+---

+A ghosting color palette -- the first `maxColors` (default 256) are processed, any colors outside the first set are assigned the same hue.

+`glichGhost(buffer[, maxColors])`
+---

+A ghosting color palette -- the first `maxColors` (default 256) are processed, any other colors are assigned a hue from a randomly generated palette of `maxColors` hues.

 LICENSE
 =======